 By Yang Rui, Shanxi Province

 In my heart, I always believed my father to be a good man.
-But one day, I unexpectedly heard that my father was expelled from.
+But one day, I unexpectedly heard that my father was expelled from the church.
 I was totally stunned at the time and couldn’t figure it out: Although he has a bad temper, he took great care of us sisters and never beat or scolded us.
 Despite our family’s struggles, he would not let us suffer no matter how much suffering he had to endure.
-After our whole family accepted God’s work in , my father was proactive in fulfilling his duty, and often encouraged us to diligently fulfill our own duties.
+After our whole family accepted God’s work in the last days, my father was proactive in fulfilling his duty, and often encouraged us to diligently fulfill our own duties.
 Though my father was sometimes a little arrogant, as long as there was a duty to fulfill, regardless of the wind and rain or the extent of the difficulty, he would find a way to complete it.
 How could such a good person get expelled?
 The situation filled my heart with resentment and conflict, and I felt the church was not treating my father fairly.
 Although I did not say it, I found it difficult to calm my heart, and I agonized in torment.

 After going through this I understood some truths related to discernment and learned how to have discernment on people.
 I also saw that God’s disposition is holy and righteous, and will tolerate no offense.
 I particularly realized that without the truth it’s impossible to really see through the people, events, and things around me.
 From now on, no matter what befalls me, I will seek the truth more in God’s words and look at things according to God’s words.
 Even if I cannot thoroughly understand the things God does, I believe all that He does is right.
 I will no longer analyze and scrutinize them from their outward appearances.
 I will stand on the side of the truth, constantly cautioning myself to stand witness for God.